Heat as a witness of quantum properties

 \section{Discussion and Outlook}

-In this work we have established a fundamental link between thermodynamics and quantum features.
-We demonstrated that quantum properties can be detected by monitoring the heat exchange in a quantum process.
-Our approach is inspired by the Maxwell's demon thought experiment, where the classical memory is replaced by a quantum one.

-To illustrate our results, we considered two case studies: entanglement detection in bipartite systems and coherence certification in a three-level system.
-Importantly, our methods are not limited to these examples and can be used more broadly, i.e., to certify other properties of quantum states.

-Our results could be potentially implemented in state-of-the-art experimental setups, such as those utilizing nuclear magnetic resonance techniques~\cite{Micadei2019,vandersypen2004nmr} or ion trap technology~\cite{Goold2014, RevModPhys.75.281}.
-Beyond proof-of-principle experiments, it would be interesting to investigate whether the techniques presented here offer practical advantages for entanglement or coherence certification.
-Specifically in the entanglement case, it would be interesting to to quantify the sample complexity of this entanglement witnessing procedure, comparing it with existing state-of-the-art techniques in the field.
+In this work, inspired by the thought experiment of Maxwell's demon, we replaced classical memory with a quantum one.
+This allowed us to establish a fundamental link between thermodynamic quantities and quantum features.
+In particular, we demonstrated that quantum systems reveal their unique properties through heat exchange with a thermal environment.
+Our results do not rely on a specific model or particular properties of the system.
+Instead, they allow us to probe the heat exchange in a quantum process by simply measuring a thermal ancilla.
+By demonstrating that quantum properties enhance heat exchange, our findings present a viable method for detecting quantum features without the need for full tomographic processes.
+Although our results were illustrated for detecting entanglement and coherence, they are not limited to these specific properties and can be applied more broadly—from certifying the presence of classical correlations to signaling non-Markovian dynamics.

+Our results could be implemented in state-of-the-art experimental setups.
+For instance, nuclear magnetic resonance (NMR)~\cite{vandersypen2004nmr} and cavity-QED with superconducting qubits~\cite{Blais2021} have been used to implement energy-preserving unitary processes~\cite{Serra2014, serra2016,cottet2017observing}.
+Additionally both techniques can implement a quantum memory.
+While NMR enables precise engineering of the system's initial and final states~\cite{Micadei2019}, microcavity systems have been used to mimic quantum memory~\cite{cottet2017observing}, though they have not yet been explored for assisting thermodynamic processes.
+Other platforms, such as single-electron devices~\cite{Koski2015} or trapped ions~\cite{RevModPhys.75.281,Goold_2014}, are also promising for verifying our results, as they have previously been used to test related ideas.
+Beyond proof-of-principle experiments, it would be interesting to explore whether the techniques presented here offer practical benefits for detecting quantum features using these platforms.

-Finally, we highlight that the concepts discussed here can be framed as a catalytic transformation~\cite{Datta2022,Patrykreview}, with the quantum memory being the catalyst.
-Therefore, our findings demonstrate a concrete application for the concept of quantum catalysis.
+Finally, we highlight that the concepts discussed here can be framed as a catalytic transformation~\cite{Datta2022,Patrykreview}, with the quantum memory being the catalyst or a reference frame~\cite{bartlett2007reference,lostaglio2015description,giacomini2019quantum}.
+Therefore, our findings demonstrate a concrete application for the concept of quantum catalysis or phase frames~\cite{streltsov2017colloquium}.
 This contrasts with the typical abstract treatment of catalysts within the resource-theoretic framework~\cite{chitambarGour}.